PTSD Among Aging Adults

 Consideration of the Senior’s Lifespan

-Research has shown that seniors between 55-65 years of age are more like than older seniors between 75-85 to experience PTSD brought on by diagnosis and treatment of cancers.
-The older seniors are less likely to develop PTSD from medical issues like cancer due to their longer lifespan, having experienced more emotional challenges and developing ways to deal with them compared to younger seniors.
-Knowing this helps producing an effective and customized PTSD treatment plan, as approaching seniors in their 60s is not the same as treating PTSD in seniors in their 70s and 80s.
+Research has shown that seniors between 55 to 65 years of age are more likely than older seniors between 75 to 85 to experience PTSD brought on by the diagnosis and treatment of cancers.
+Older seniors are less likely to develop PTSD from medical issues like cancer due to their longer lifespan, having experienced more emotional challenges, and developing ways to deal with them compared to younger seniors.
+Knowing this helps produce an effective and customized PTSD treatment plan, as approaching seniors in their 60s is not the same as treating PTSD in seniors in their 70s and 80s.

 Medications

-Seniors with PTSD have a high rate of not taking medications consistently, due to worrying about side effects and possible addiction, the cost of the medication, and just not placing any value on medications.
-Patients are often prescribed benzodiazepines (BZDs), which helps with lowering anxiety.
-In younger patients they can sometimes be helpful, but there are risks associated with BZDs among seniors.
-The higher chance of impairments like dementia, cardiac diseases, and slower and damaged metabolic processes increase the possibility of adverse side effects such as confusion, falls, gait impairment, and unsafe behaviors like like improperly driving a vehicle.
+Seniors with PTSD have a high rate of not taking medications consistently.
+This is due to worrying about side effects and possible addiction, the cost of the medication, and just not placing any value on medications.
+Patients are often prescribed benzodiazepines (BZDs), which helps lower anxiety.
+In younger patients, they can sometimes be helpful, but there are risks associated with BZDs among seniors.
+The higher chance of impairments like dementia, cardiac diseases, and slower and damaged metabolic processes increase the possibility of adverse side effects such as confusion, falls, gait impairment, and unsafe behaviors like improperly driving a vehicle.

 Quick Tip: